microsoft/TableProvider/README.md

 response = requests.request("POST", url, headers=headers, data=payload).text
 ```
 - You just need to fill the payload with the table data and the configurations you want to use, then send the request to the server.
-- The server endpoint can be called not only in python but also in any service that can make a http call.
+- The server endpoint can be called not only in Python but also in any service that can make an HTTP call.
-An example to parse the http call response is:
+An example to parse the HTTP call response is:
 ```python
 composition_result = []
 augmentation_info = []